OpenGeoscience/geonotebook/README.md

 pip install .

 # Enable both the notebook and server extensions
-jupyter serverextension enable --user --py geonotebook jupyter nbextension enable --user --py geonotebook
+jupyter serverextension enable --sys-prefix --py geonotebook jupyter nbextension enable --sys-prefix --py geonotebook
 ```

 *Note* The `serverextension` and `nbextension` commands accept flags that configure how
 and where the extensions are installed.
-For example, if you only want the extension enabled in the
+See `jupyter serverextension --help` for more
-current virtual environment, you can replace `--user` with `--sys-prefix`.
+information.

 ### Installing geonotebook for development
 When developing geonotebook, it is often helpful to install packages as a reference to the